DISCONCOLL/DISCONCOLL/README.md

 <p>📌 / thumbtack - halcifer (or, whatever display name on the pony) -- it/its, wire/wires/wirefrag or whatever is in the display name. will not initate conversation, may hover awkwardly. dirk/hal format or dave format.</p>p

-<p>♊♋ / cancer+gemini - tulpon captor-vantas -- any/all. neutral on interaction; won't actively seek anyone out but is fine being spoken to. lowerca6e+punctuation+some mi6pelling6, s -> 6</p>
+♊♋ / cancer+gemini - tulpon captor-vantas -- any/all. neutral on interaction; won't actively seek anyone out but is fine being spoken to. lowerca6e+punctuation+some mi6pelling6, s -> 6

 <p>👻 / ghost - Cerebrum, Beedee, or Brain Ghost Dirk -- he/him, testing she/her.
 Won't nteract first, but all interaction is welcome.
 Will probably sit next to you.
 Dirk format. </p>